 The Cause of Acne

-Shear stress does not have to come from the hands.
-It can also come from within.
 Studies have found a correlation between back acne and the wintertime.
-I hypothesize that, during the winter, people often curl up and sleep on their side to conserve body heat and stay warm.
+I hypothesize that during the winter people often curl up and sleep on their side in an effort to conserve body heat.
 When a person sleeps on their side, the spine juts outward and the shoulders turn inward.
 The resultant convex shape of the back stretches the skin on the back and therefore eventually produces fluid pimples.
-In addition to this, solid pimples may form on the chest because sleeping on your side creates a concave chest.
-The fact that acne occurs on the back and chest favors my hypothesis over the popular hypothesis that acne is caused by dirt, oil, or bacteria (from the hands).
+The fact that acne even occurs on the back cannot be explained by the theory that acne is caused by dirt, oil, or bacteria (from the hands).

 Since coming up with this hypothesis over five years ago I’ve been able to explain just about every pimple on my face and body.
 This is over 400 instances.
 Whenever I got a pimple, I would recollect the things I did the day before and I’ve always been able to make sense of its type (i.e. fluid vs. solid) and its location.

 The way to prevent acne is to be mindful of when you are stretching (and squeezing) the skin, either internally via muscle hypertrophy, or externally via idle hands.
 As for a cure to acne, I’ve found success in following conventional methods: exposing the skin to sunlight and high doses of vitamin A. The topical form is known as retinol; the oral form is known as isotretinoin.